 Track Record

-Every pick recorded.
-Every result tracked.
+Every projection recorded at publication time.
+Every result resolved automatically against ESPN scores.
 No cherry-picking, no deleted losses, no retroactive edits.
-This is the complete, verified performance history of the Olympus Bets analytics platform.
+This page reflects the live state of the Olympus Bets Analytics ledger as of 2026-06-03.

 Aggregate results across all leagues, bet types, and confidence tiers since tracking began.